Getty Images/iStockphoto

 ERP applications are usually implemented in large organizations with complex requirements.
 Now, however, professional services SMBs are turning to cloud ERP applications with specific functionality to help them manage their businesses.

-These firms need strong resource management and project management capabilities in an ERP system, which is akin to materials resource planning functionality in manufacturing ERP systems, according to Predrag Jakovljevic, an industry analyst at Technology Evaluation Centers.
+These firms need strong resource management and project management capabilities in an ERP system, which is akin to materials resource planning functionality in manufacturing ERP systems, according to Predrag Jakovljevic, an analyst at Technology Evaluation Centers.

 "You need to know who is available, what is their utilization, what are their skills and certifications, and so on," he said.
-"Then you need to have good time-sheet capabilities for them so that you can bill the client and get the analytics on the project progress and utilization."
+"Then you need to have good timesheet capabilities for them so that you can bill the client and get the analytics on the project progress and utilization."

 Top professional services-focused ERP systems include those from Acumatica, Certinia, NetSuite, Deltek and Sage Intacct, according to Jakovljevic.